-Jesse’s first experience with wine was in 1983, as a young boy helping his father and grandfather craft their first vintage of Zinfandel in a barn along the Russian River in Geyserville Sonoma County.
-During the same period of his life, Jesse was racing Laser sailboats on the San Francisco Bay and surfing on the Marin coast.
+Jesse’s first experience with wine as a young boy was helping his father and grandfather craft their first vintage of Zinfandel in a barn along the Russian River in Geyserville Sonoma County.
+During the same period of his life, Jesse was racing sailboats on the San Francisco Bay and surfing on the Marin coast.
 Eventually the pull of the ocean as a young adult was too great for Jesse.
-This led him to San Diego to surf, sail and shape surfboards for several years.
+This led him to San Diego to surf, sail and shape surfboards.

 As a traveling winemaker, Jesse has visited such notable estates in Burgundy as: Domaine Bruno Clair, Domaine Comte Georges de Vogüé, Domaine De L’Arlot, Domaine Dujac, and Domaine Jean-Marc Brocard to discuss organic wine grape growing and winemaking techniques.